iMCD: The spectrum of disease and clinical behaviour - Diagnosis

 iMCD has a serious and significant impact on patient health and survival:

-Patients with iMCD often present with a mix of symptoms which can look like an infection, autoimmune/autoinflammatory disease and/or malignancy.
+Patients with iMCD often present with a mix of symptoms which can look like an infection, and/or autoimmune/autoinflammatory disease and/or malignancy.
 Suspect iMCD if the patient presents with a combination of common signs and symptoms shown in Figure 1.

 Figure 1: Common signs and symptoms of iMCD (note, not all iMCD patients will present all of these symptoms)